arrilot/laravel-widgets/README.md

 @widget('recentNews', ['count' => 10]) // $this->config['foo'] is still 'bar'
 ```

-Config array is available in all widget methods so you can use it to configure placeholder and container too (see below)
+Config array is available in every widget method so you can use it to configure placeholder and container too (see below)

 ### Directly